-12.3.5 The relevant objectives are:

-- Rely on Cloud performances to enhance storage management and free from volume limitations. - Quality controls, formatting and corrections are applied by the system.
-Reduction of errors risk. - Setting up a transition towards a homogenized/unique workflow, thanks to portal features. - Monitoring and log management provided by the system to enhance traceability. - Accessibility with the possibility to submitting the ortho imagery at any time throughout the campaign, from any common browser. - Facilitate the upload with "drag and drop" or browse solution and the possibility to submit step by step an OIR directory and take over the deposit later. - 12.3.6 Each MS Administration will be contacted by the IP (Airbus) who will give the instructions on how to access (secure) the OIR platform, and the IP will also provide support. - 12.3.7 A specific access is given to the JRC to monitor the status of all the OIR before their final submissions by the FW contractor on G4CAP.
+- 12.3.5 The User manual is available through the Welcome page [16].
+The relevant objectives are: - Rely on Cloud performances to enhance storage management and free from volume limitations. - Quality controls, formatting and corrections are applied by the system.
+Reduction of errors risk. - Setting up a transition towards a homogenized/unique workflow, thanks to portal features. - Monitoring and log management provided by the system to enhance traceability. - Accessibility with the possibility to submitting the ortho imagery at any time throughout the campaign, from any common browser. - Facilitate the upload with "drag and drop" or browse solution and the possibility to submit step by step an OIR directory and take over the deposit later. - A massive mode has also been implemented in order to enable the deposit of several OIR at the same time. - 12.3.6 Each MS Administration has received the connection details (login and password) from the IP (Airbus). - 12.3.7 A specific access is given to the JRC to monitor the status of all the OIR before their final submissions by the FW contractor on G^4CAP .